- 1. Jerónimos Monastery

 A day trip to Sintra should be included in any visit to Lisbon.
 This fantasyland was Europe’s first center of romantic architecture, which has made it a World Heritage Site.
 It’s a magical place with several fairytale palaces and castles, but the must-see is the extraordinary Pena Palace, which looks like something that not even Disney could imagine.

 Best Waterfront Hotels: Altis Belém Hotel, MYRIAD by SANA Hotels

 Best Views: Memmo Alfama, Hotel do Chiado, Solar dos Mouros

 Best Pools: Olissippo Lapa Palace, Palácio do Governador, EPIC SANA Marquês

 Best Hotels by the Castle: Solar do Castelo, Santiago de Alfama Boutique Hotel

-Best Central Hotels: Pousada de Lisboa, Bairro Alto Hotel, Altis Avenida
+Best Central Hotels: Pousada de Lisboa, Bairro Alto Hotel, Altis Avenida, The Ivens

 Best Central Apartments: Residentas Aurea, Chiado Camões Apartments, Flora Chiado Apartments

 Best Beach Hotels: Farol Hotel, The Albatroz Hotel